August 2016, Charles University Prague.

 Research Genealogies and Material Practices Training School TATE 27-29 May 2016

-In conjunction with the training school, on Friday 27 May Tate Modern will host the public conversation ‘New Materialisms: reconfiguring the object’ between Francesco Manacorda, Artistic Director of Tate Liverpool and Prof. Ann-Sophie Lehmann, University of Groningen chaired by Dr. Iris van der Tuin, Utrecht University
+In conjunction with the training school, on Friday 27 May Tate Modern hosted the public conversation ‘New Materialisms: reconfiguring the object’ between Francesco Manacorda, Artistic Director of Tate Liverpool and Prof. Ann-Sophie Lehmann, University of Groningen chaired by Dr. Iris van der Tuin, Utrecht University

-The Training school also hosts: Art matters: contemporary art and philosophy with children
+The Training school also hosted: Art matters: contemporary art and philosophy with children

 New Materialism: Networking European Scholarship on ‘How Matter Comes to Matter’